This is an updated version of a blog post which was originally published on 21 November 2017.

-Some big changes to Erasmus+ volunteering activities for young people were revealed in October 2017 when the 2018 Erasmus+ Programme Guide was published, not least the disappearance of the much-loved European Voluntary Service (EVS).
+Some big changes to Erasmus+ volunteering activities for young people were revealed in the 2018 Programme Guide and subsequent corrigendum, not least the disappearance of the much-loved European Voluntary Service (EVS).
 In this blog post, UK National Agency youth volunteering lead Fumie Izaki explains the changes.

 Volunteering activities for young people within the Erasmus+ programme have undergone a major overhaul for 2018 – but with more than €7 million available to youth organisations there are still plenty of funding opportunities.

 The most noticeable change is that European Voluntary Service (EVS) no longer appears in the Erasmus+ Programme Guide.
 EVS ran for over twenty years and was used very successfully by UK organisations to send and host young volunteers and to offer life-enhancing opportunities to young people.
-As part of a wish to capitalise on this success and actually increase the reach of these types of activity, the European Commission (EC) has made a significant change for 2018 that has resulted in an adjustment to Erasmus+ youth volunteering, and a whole new initiative dedicated to young people.
+As part of a wish to capitalise on this success and actually increase the reach of these types of activity, the European Commission (EC) will be launching a whole new initiative dedicated to young people during the year.

-More details about this new initiative, the European Solidarity Corps, are given below, but first let’s look at how volunteering for young people within the Erasmus+ programme has changed.
+More details about this new initiative, the European Solidarity Corps, are given below, but first let’s look at how volunteering for young people within the Erasmus+ programme will be changing.

 Although EVS is no longer part of the programme, the European Commission has introduced similar projects for young people to participate in unpaid and full-time voluntary work in another country.
 These are called Volunteering projects and they sit within Key Action 1 youth mobility in the same way that EVS did.
 Volunteering projects encompass similar mobility activities to a standard EVS project and allow young people aged 17-30 to take part in the activity for up to 12 months.